 What does a Recruiter do?

-In this whole role hiring manager vs recruiter debate, while the hiring manager is ultimately responsible for the outcome, this does not mean that the role of a recruiter is insignificant.
+In the debate on the difference between hiring manager vs recruiter, while the hiring manager is ultimately responsible for the outcome, it does not mean that the role of a recruiter is insignificant.
 The role of a recruiter is to lay the groundwork for hiring the best candidates.
 Regardless of the industry or the type of organization, these are the common job responsibilities of a recruiter:

 1. Create a recruitment strategy:

-The job responsibilities of a recruiter will develop a strategy to find the best candidates for the open position after consulting with a hiring manager.
+The job responsibilities of a recruiter is to develop a strategy to find the best candidates for the open position after consulting with a hiring manager.
 This could entail making online contacts and attending conferences to expand their network.

 2. Maintain job postings: